 Today I’m going to be reviewing an online-based tablature creation software called Acousterr Tab Maker.
 I never heard of this tab maker until just recently but regardless of that, I always love checking out new products that can potentially make the process of learning how to play guitar easier.
 In this review, I’ll go over what Acousterr is, how it works, as well as outline some of the pros and cons of the product.

 What Is Acousterr Tab Maker?

-Acousterr’s tab maker is a tablature making application which can be used to write down and compose music.
+Acousterr’s tab maker is a tablature-making application that can be used to write down and compose music.
 Users can create tabs, play them out, and explore tabs created by other users.
 They can choose any instrument like guitar, bass, piano, ukulele, and more.
-The sounds are mathematically modeled to be generated at runtime for any combination of notes and effects like hammer ons, pull offs, etc for different types of instruments.
+The sounds are mathematically modeled to be generated at runtime for any combination of notes and effects like hammer-ons, pull-offs, etc for different types of instruments.

 If you’ve ever heard of Guitar Pro, this online-based software is similar to that but with a few differentiators, which we’ll get into further below.